online photo resizer

 Alternatives to BeFunky's image resizer

-This is a free alternative for BeFunky's image rotator.
+This is a free alternative to BeFunky's image rotator.
 You can resize images to any size using a simple interface.
 A percentage scale can be used to adjust the height and width of an image.
 You can adjust the size of your image by unchecking the box labeled "Lock Aspect Ratio."
 Then, choose the height and width that you prefer.
 This feature can impact the quality of your photo.

 Picnik is another free alternative to BeFunky's image rotator.
 Picnik allows you to resize images using a drag-and-drop interface.
 You can also choose compression, kilobytes, or megabytes for your file size.
 This tool can be used for Facebook, Twitter, and Pinterest, as well as email.
 You can also upload images for Google's display network.